-While Robotic Process Automation (RPA) is growing ever so popular many SAP users are wondering where to start and what to automate.
+While RPA is growing ever so popular many SAP users are wondering where to start and what to automate.
 There are numerous use cases across all SAP functional areas and customers have seen various benefits so if you are wondering where is RPA best placed in your organisation – keep reading.
 This blog post will cover the following (in this order):

 - What is RPA?